-I do not have a high level of hand recovery so I look for studies that do not cherry-pick high functioning stroke survivors to test the efficacy of rehab.
+I do not have a high level of hand recovery so I look for studies that do not cherry-pick high functioning stroke survivors to test the efficacy of hand rehab.
 Many studies with positive results start with stroke survivors who already have beginning finger and thumb movement.
-To decide how excited to get I look at the outcome measures as well as the statistical differences before and after treatment.
-Looking at test scores is a good way to decide if research results apply to someone like you.
+To decide how excited to get I look at the outcome measures to see if the results apply to someone like me.

 1. Franck J, Johannes R, Smeets E, Seelen H. Changes in arm-hand function and arm-hand skill